bluelancer42/BowlingTracker/README.md

 # BowlingTracker
-Attempt to create a useful bowling Android app
+Attempt to create a useful bowling react app